IDMNYU/DM1123-VFS-FA15-DUFF/dm1123_vfs_end_of_semester_deliverables.md

 #### Letter to Next Cohort

-*Email your letter as a pdf to deangela.duff@nyu.edu.
-Do NOT put letters on basecamp, a public forum.*
+*As a pdf, direct message to deangela on Slack.*

 Write a letter to the next class giving them advice on how to reach their learning goals and get value out of this course.